- La empresa

 iCIMS processes Subscriber Data, which may include Confidential Information and/or Personal Data, on behalf of its Subscribers, which generally includes the following categories of information:

-To this end, iCIMS recognises that Processing Personal Data varies by country, and we adhere to the below data protection principles based upon our Subscribers’ user’s country of residence, the agreement between the Subscriber and iCIMS, and the Subscriber’s requirements.
+To this end, iCIMS recognizes that Processing Personal Data varies by country, and we adhere to the below data protection principles based upon our Subscribers’ user’s country of residence, the agreement between the Subscriber and iCIMS, and the Subscriber’s requirements.

 3.1 Personal Data